codeigniter4/CodeIgniter4/admin/workflow.md

 Inside a shell prompt, in the project root:

-    `admin/pre-release version [qualifier]`
+    `admin/release version [qualifier]`

-Nothing is pushed to the repo at this point - the results are left inside the release branch in your local clone.
+Nothing is pushed to the repo at this point.
+You have a chance to vet the repository changes.

 The "version" should follow semantic versioning, e.g. `4.0.6`, and the version number should be higher than the current released one.